-Course Code: UEG-303Total Marks: 100Credits: 04External Marks: 60Course Type: MINORInternal Marks: 40
+Course Code: UEG-301Total Marks: 100Credits: 04External Marks: 60Course Type: MAJORInternal Marks: 40

-CLO-1: discuss the rise of the critical mind.
+CLO-1: analyse the emergence and evaluation of critical perspective in literature

 CLO-2: identify the major characteristics of restoration comedy and anti-sentimental drama.

 CLO-3: explain the relationship between the formal and the political in the literature of the neoclassical period.